corenel/corenel.github.io.bak/source/_posts/TensorFlow-r1-0-on-TX1.md

 ## Install Deps

 Thanks to [jetsonhacks](https://github.com/jetsonhacks), we can deal with deps more convinently.
 I forked this repo and modify something to fit TF r1.0.
+You can just clone mine.

 ```bash
 $ git clone https://github.com/corenel/installTensorFlowTX1.git